Bader-Idris/Front-end-With-Osama/postgreSQL.md

 ALTER TABLE person
 ADD COLUMN country_of_birth VARCHAR(50);

-\i C:/Users/wwwba_/Downloads/person.sql
+\i C:/Users/wwwBa_/Downloads/person.sql

 ```

-- if we use `SELECT FROM pesron;` without any condition, it'll appear how many rows are there
+- if we use `SELECT FROM person;` without any condition, it'll appear how many rows are there
 - to select specific columns we write: `SELECT first_name, last_name FROM person;`

 #### Order By